-Prerequisite: THEA120 and Permission of Instructor
+Prerequisite: ARTA110 and GRAD101

 THEA208/ ENGL208 THEATER HISTORY I (3 Cr) (3:0)

 This course is a survey of dramatic literature and theatrical history from ancient times through the Renaissance.
 Students will be introduced to all areas of the theater including: acting, directing, design, and theater architecture.